wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 3.1 =
+* Adjusted out of office expiry checking function to account for timezone setting.

 = 3.0 =
 * Fixed out of office expiry checking function.